 We also want to highlight the value of water conservation through customer education.
 There are easy steps you and your family can take in your own home or business to lower your monthly utility bill while helping to preserve our water supply.
 By following these simple water conservation tips, you can save thousands of gallons of water each year:

-- Water your lawn only before 10 a.m. or after 4 p.m. to minimize the amount of water lost to evaporation - Water just once a week in the cooler months and twice a week in the warmer months to maintain healthy, green grass with a strong root system - Irrigation for oddnumbered addresses is allowed Wednesdays and Saturdays
+- Water your lawn only before 10 a.m. or after 4 p.m. to minimize the amount of water lost to evaporation - Water just once a week in the cooler months and twice a week in the warmer months to maintain healthy, green grass with a strong root system - Irrigation for oddnumbered addresses is allowed Wednesdays and Saturdays - For more ways to save water, visit www.conservefloridawater.org

-- Irrigation for evennumbered or no addresses is allowed Thursdays and Sundays - Water your lawn for just 30-45 minutes per session - Repair leaking faucets and toilets and install watersaver flush valves in toilets - Install water-saver shower heads and take shorter showers
+- Irrigation for evennumbered or no addresses is allowed Thursdays and Sundays - Water your lawn for just 30-45 minutes per session - Repair leaking faucets and toilets and install water-saver flush valves in toilets - Install water-saver shower heads and take shorter showers